-Merchandise, processed goods, consumables and other

-- Weighted average cost price

-commodities

-- Purchases price

-Mechanisation whole goods and vehicles

-Grain commodities - At fair value
+Merchandise, processed goods, consumables and other commodities - Weighted average cost price Mechanisation whole goods and vehicles - Purchases price Grain commodities - At fair value

 Inventory is valued at the lower of cost or net realisable value.
 Net realisable value is the estimated selling price in the normal course of business, less estimated costs necessary to conclude the sale.